List of Hong Kong national security cases: Court listeners (6 April 2022)

 On 6 April 2022, six were arrested under the sedition law on suspicion of causing nuisance during hearings seriously and affecting the solemnity of the judiciary at the High Court, West Kowloon Magistrates’ Courts and Eastern Magistrates’ Courts between December 2021 and January 2022, including a court hearing when activist Chow Hang-tung was found guilty of incitement over the 2021 commemoration of the Tiananmen massacre.
 Leo Tang Kin-wah, former vice-chairman of the opposition-leaning Confederation of Trade Unions, was reportedly among the arrested, as was Siu Wan (Siew Yun-long), a citizen journalist.
 The arrested further included pastor Garry Pang, who, as stated by the prosecution, also ran a YouTube channel on 2019 protest-related trials, and a female surnamed Chiu; the two were charged for alleged sedition and remanded in custody, while the four others were released on bail.

 Pang was additionally charged with performing "an act or acts of seditious intention" over his YouTube channel.

 In early July 2022 Pang was denied bail at the High Court, for the third time according to local media, while Chiu was released after posting bail, vowing to report to a police station three times a week, and surrendering her travel documents.
-On 27 October 2022, Pang and Chiu were sentenced to one year and three months jail respectively, with Pang having been found guilty also of the charge relating to the YouTube videos.
+On 27 October, Pang and Chiu were sentenced to one year and three months jail respectively, with Pang having been found guilty also of the charge relating to the YouTube videos.
 On 31 January 2023, Chiu withdrew her bail application as stated by her lawyer at the High Court that day.
 She commenced her sentence the same day.

+A 52-year-old male surnamed So had been arrested together with Tang and Siu.
+On 26 July, So was handed a suspended sentence after he had pleaded guilty to disrupting court cases; in doing so, the judge took "strong mitigating factors" into account.